reach your potential

 - Be living in Washington state and be a U.S. citizen or permanent resident

 - Apply and be accepted to one of the eligible certificate programs

 - Not exceed the household income limits listed below for the previous calendar year*

 - Not have access to financial assistance from your employer to pay for your program

 - Not have been a part- or full-time student in the last 12 months (unless taking prerequisite courses)

 - Not be a UW Continuum College employee or an immediate family member thereof

-* To qualify for a UW Certificate Scholarship, your household income for the last calendar year can't exceed the amounts listed on this page.
+* To qualify for a UW Certificate Scholarship, your household income for 2019 can't exceed the amounts listed on this page.
 As part of the application, you'll be required to state your household income and provide a copy of your most recent income tax return.

 People in Household